Updated July 6, 2020

 The Bexar County Justices of the Peace have issued an order regarding their court proceedings.
 Effective March 16, 2020, all civil and criminal bench and jury trials, and court dockets, scheduled to begin through April 16, 2020 will be reset by a later date, scheduled by the Court – with court dockets limited to essential court proceedings.
 The Courts will remain open during regular business hours to accept filings, service constituents, and review all matters filed by submission.

-- NEW: View the Third Order Regarding Court Proceedings Pending COVID-19 State of Emergency
+- View the Third Order Regarding Court Proceedings Pending COVID-19 State of Emergency

 - View the Second Order Regarding Court Proceedings Pending COVID-19 State of Emergency